CTFwriteup-ZeroDimension/EKOParty/F#CK/README.md

 # F#CK (reverse 50)
 It's a .net assembly.
-Use dotPeek to reverse the code.
+Use dotPeek to decompile it.
 Find the Program class under root namespace.
 ``` c#
 // Decompiled with JetBrains decompiler